dbc60/blog/content/note/2016-09-18-0607-art-projects-overview.md

 tags: [art, 3d, graphics]
 ---

-I've decided I'm going to learn how to use Krita and Blender to make 2D and 3D digital art.
+I have decided I'm going to learn how to use Krita and Blender to make 2D and 3D digital art.
+I should probably record key-bindings as they come up, and workflow patterns.
 <!--more-->

-I should probably record key bindings as they come up, and workflow patterns.

 ## Environment